swedenconnect/signature-validation/README.md

 }
 ```

 The following replaceable components are used to construct the signature verifier:

 Component | Description
 ---|---
-`TimeStampPolicyVerifier` | A verifier capable of validating timestamps against a defined validation policy
+`TimeStampPolicyVerifier` | A verifier capable of validating timestamps against a defined validation policy.
 `XMLSignaturePolicyValidator` | This is a policy validator which examines the signature validation results and applies a validation policy to determine the signature validity.
-`XMLSignatureElementValidator` | This is the main XML signature validator performing signature validation of individual XML signatures
+`XMLSignatureElementValidator` | This is the main XML signature validator performing signature validation of individual XML signatures.
 `XMLSVTValidator` | This is a XML SVT validator capable of validating a PDF signature based on an existing SVT token.
 If no `XMLSVTValidator` is provided, no SVT validation is performed.

 #### XML SVT issuance